airbrake/airbrake/README.md

     ActionController::UnknownAction
     CGI::Session::CookieStore::TamperedWithCookie

-To ignore errors in addition to those, specify their names in your Hoptoad configuration block.
+To ignore errors in addition to those, specify their names in your Airbrake configuration block.

-    HoptoadNotifier.configure do |config|
+    Airbrake.configure do |config|
       config.api_key      = '1234567890abcdef'
       config.ignore       << "ActiveRecord::IgnoreThisError"
     end